Jags8421/Wandering-In-The-Woods-Game/README.md

 ## Introduction

-This repository contains the Source Code, Executables, Documentation (Design Document and User's Guide) along with how to execute the Game: "Wandering in the Woods".
-This project is developed as part of the course: **Software Engineering** taught by Dr. Fadi Wedyan.
+This repository contains the Source Code, Executables, Documentation (Design Document and User's Guide) along with how to execute the Game: ***Wandering in the Woods***.
+This project is developed as part of the course: **Software Engineering** taught by **Dr. Fadi Wedyan**.

 ## About the Game